-Application forms are available as Appendix I. Applications will be reviewed for completeness, whether they meet the Eligibility Criteria, and, if the Eligibility Criteria are met, the extent to which they meet the Selection Criteria.
+Application forms are available as Appendix I. Applications will be reviewed for completeness, eligibility, and, if the Eligibility Criteria are met, the extent to which they meet the Selection Criteria.
 Incomplete applications may not be evaluated or considered for funding at the sole discretion of the State.

-Following the Department's initial review of the projects in relation to the Eligibility Criteria, Selection Criteria, and Readiness Rankings, SALC staff will review applications and recommendations with DOC management and an advisory group that includes Strategic Growth Council staff.
+Following the Department's review of the projects in relation to the Eligibility Criteria and Selection Criteria, SALC staff will review applications and recommendations with DOC management and an advisory group that includes Strategic Growth Council staff.
 Final award recommendations will be approved by the Strategic Growth Council at a public meeting.